davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 From top to bottom, the screen is structured as:

 1. **Header Bar**
-   - Fixed at the top.
+   - Fixed at the top in a light “paper” colour.
-   - Left: Application name (e.g. “Repoxy”).
+   - Left: **Breadcrumb bar** for navigation (always visible).
-   - Right: Username (`admin` in MVP) and a user menu trigger.
+   - Right: Username (`admin` in MVP) and a user menu trigger containing Settings (enabled) plus disabled Account/Logout entries.

-2. **Concertina Shell (Breadcrumb + Panel Region)**
+2. **Concertina Shell (Panel Region)**
    - Immediately below the header.
-   - Contains:
-     - A **breadcrumb bar** for navigation (always visible).
-     - A **concertina panel region** that shows **one or two panels at a time**.
+   - Contains the **panel containers** (one or two visible at a time) and the draggable divider on wide screens.

-3. **Footer Summary Bar**
-   - Fixed at the bottom.
-   - Shows a **very brief summary** of the currently selected item (repository, folder, or file) along with its **last updated timestamp** reported by the backend.
-   - Distinct from the detailed information shown in the right-hand detail panel.

 ### Desktop vs Mobile

 - **Desktop / Wide Viewports**
-  - Header, breadcrumbs, and footer are always visible.
+  - Header and breadcrumbs are always visible.
   - Concertina region shows up to **two visible panels** side by side:
     - Left: “context” panel (e.g. list of repo types, or folder tree + file list).
     - Right: “detail” panel (e.g. file details).
   - A **draggable vertical divider** between the two visible panels allows resizing but never fully hides either panel.

 - **Mobile / Narrow Viewports**
-  - Header, breadcrumbs, and footer still visible.
+  - Header and breadcrumbs still visible.
   - Concertina region shows only **one panel at a time**:
     - The **current (rightmost) panel** is shown.
     - Users move back using the breadcrumb trail (or a built-in back affordance within the concertina shell).